 - Smell or taste your rock and include a description.

 Freaky Friday, 6/5: Using rocks in the garden

 Garden Signs: Using our Garden Signs lesson plan, children will practice identifying plants in the garden.
 Rocks that are painted or decorated with permanent markers make colorful, durable garden signs, but if you don’t have rocks available, our lesson plan offers several alternative ideas.
 First, take inventory of plants that you need identification signs for.
 Consider labeling the plants in your herb, vegetable, or flower garden.
 These could be plants that you are already growing or plan on growing in the garden.
 Once you know how many signs you need, collect the materials you’ll use to create your signs.
 Take this activity further by labeling plants in multiple languages so that your family can expand its vocabulary.
-And there are other options for early learning, defending the Early Years DEY Project seeks to rally educators to take action on policies that impact the education of young children

 Make a Rock Garden: Children love to dig in the soil, stack and sort rocks, and make mud pies.
 In your vegetable garden or in your yard, create a place for your child to explore, dig, and create with natural objects.
 Follow these simple directions to get started: